Connect Cultures: Gain New Perspectives on the MENA region

 Assist with the research of the Generations for Peace institute.

 Help children who are in difficult situations by teaching them English, French, Math, Physics or IT.
 You will focus on helping these children express themselves and on helping them with their studies.

 Empower women in Tunisia

 Help with reintegrating disadvantaged women into society.
 Help teach them crafts that will make them financially independent and showcase their stories and experiences.

-What it means to bridge the gap
+What it means to connect cultures

 By going on a Nour Project, you will get the opportunity to experience the MENA region for yourself.
 You will be able to challenge your own biases and prejudices and get a new perspective on the country that you go to.
 Even though you will spend your time in the MENA region volunteering for an NGO, you are not going to change the world through a six-week volunteering project.
 We focus on cross-cultural understanding, so with impact, we mostly mean the impact that you will have on other people through the creation of your experience project.